Questions tagged [rationality]

 Rational egoism is the position that humans always act rationally and to further the actor's self-interest.
 But ever since Carl Jung psychologists have pretty much been in agreement that humans do not ...

-What is the distinguishing factor between conviction and threat?
+What is the distinguishing factor between convincing and threatening?

-What is the distinguishing factor between conviction and threat?
+What is the distinguishing factor between convincing and threatening?
 I want my friend to restrain from doing an action.
-I am showing him the bad consequences of the action thus, I am trying to convince ...
+I am showing him the bad consequences of the action thus, I am trying to ...

 2 votes